clear-street/sfin-docs/source/locates_rest_api.html.md

             "status": "FILLED",
             "total_cost": 10.00,
             "trader_account": "100000",
-            "trader_comment": "A request for locate of 1000 TSLA shares", }
+            "trader_comment": "A request for locate of 1000 TSLA shares" }
     ]
 }